Trinity-Actual/AMLS_21-22_SN17081058/README.md

 #### Folder and File Organisation Overview
 - `Models` contains the saved model files which have been split into binary and multi-class task folders.
 Within each folder the tuned and untuned SVM models are present with the CNN model saved into the CNN folder `Models\Binary_CNN\CNN` for example.
 The saved CNN models are in two files, a json file containing the model architecture and the model weights file.
 This was to reduce file size so it could be uploaded to Github without using LFS.
 - `Plots` contains all relevant images of graphs created in the code which were subsequently included in the report.
 This is to verify that the plots created are the same as the ones in the report.
+- `Plots_Original` is a backup for the `Plots` folder which contains all original plots used in the report.
+Both folders should contain the same images in the original repository presented.
+In the event of accidental overwritting in `Plots`, refer to `Plots_Original`.
 - `dataset` contains all dataset files provided by the module organisers as well as dataset files created during coding/data preprocessing.
     - All created data files are in the base folder and are saved as pickle files.
     - `label.csv` in the base folder is the starting datset label file, this file came with the original images contained in the `image` folder (3000 MRI images)